 DIRECT ENTRY from high school

-Starting in 2017, high school students will be able to apply for to the School of Translation.
-The new OUAC (Ontario Universities’ Application Centre) code will be available soon.
+Starting in 2017, high school students will be able to apply for admission to the School of Translation.
+The new OUAC (Ontario Universities’ Application Centre) code appears below.

 Glendon students bring home first place in 11th annual Translation Games